 Grading periods are approximately twelve weeks in length.
-Report cards are usually issued on the second Monday after the end of the trimester.
+Report cards are usually issued on the second Monday or Tuesday after the end of the trimester.
 Grading reports for students in grades 4 through 8 are available on TeacherEase.
 Interim reports are not sent home.
 Parents should keep updated on student progress by accessing TeacherEase.

 There are separate report cards for grades preschool, kindergarten, 1, 2, 3, 4-5, and 6-8.
 An explanation of grading is given on the report form.
 These report cards are recommended by the Joliet Diocese.